joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/18/briefing/us-china-talks-astrazeneca-vaccine.html?searchResultPosition=5

 **Police Say Atlanta Shooting Suspect Frequented 2 Spas He Targeted**\
-`The Atlanta Police said on Thursday that Robert Aaron Long, charged with killing eight people at Atlanta-area massage parlors, including six women of Asian descent, had been a customer of at least two of the spas.`\
+`The Atlanta Police said on Thursday that Robert Aaron Long, charged with killing eight people at Atlanta-area spas, including six women of Asian descent, had been a customer of at least two of the three businesses.`\
 https://nytimes.com/video/us/100000007662248/atlanta-spa-shooting-update.html?searchResultPosition=6

 **With Biden Endorsement, Push to Weaken Filibuster Gains Traction**\